liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 * When looking for help at _Stack Overflow_, we need to go to the browser first and make a search via some search-engine.
 Then, we'll select one of the top results which will probably direct us to a  _Stack Overflow_ page, even if we didn't add the term `stackoverflow` explicitly to the search itself.

-* In order to shut down a frozen Operating-System process we first need to look for its process id (PID) and then execute a kill command.
+* In order to shut down a frozen Operating-System process, we first need to look for its process id (PID) and then execute a kill command.
 (or go to a process explorer GUI, find it there and ask for killing it).

 Fortunately, there exist various tools dedicated to automating these manual repetitive actions.

-If you're a Mac user then, macOS ships with a tool called [Automator][Automator] that let's you create very complicated workflows.
+If you're a Mac user then, macOS ships with a tool called [Automator][Automator] that lets you create very complicated workflows.
 I can't say more on that tool since I didn't actually use it.
 I do use another one-stop-shop productivity tool called [Alfred][Alfred] which I'll mention a few times during the course of this article.